AcuvateSoftware/BotCore-ARM-BotService/README.md

-# Provision Cognitive service and Function app
+# Provisions Cognitive service and Function app
 ARM template for BotService
 Template to provision Function app& Cognitive services for Botcore deployment.